PinkFIuffyUnicorn/AddressBook/README.md

 # AddressBook

 ## Prerequisites
-- Have a running SQL Server with the name `MSSQLSERVER2` and a database named `master`
+- Have a locally running SQL Server with the name `MSSQLSERVER2` and a database named `master`

 ## Usage
 - Execute the .sql file in the folder DB (CREATE TABLE command is mandatory, INSERT statements are just for dummy data), on your SQL Server